SsODNet: The Solar system Open Database Network: Selection of the best estimates:

 We consider all the pairs listed in the different sources compiled in the \datacloud.
-However, for the determination of the age, we select for the \ssocard the most recent determination over older studies.
+However, for the determination of the age, for the \ssocard \ we select the most recent determination over older studies.